PoomrapeeWareeboutr/build-up/README.md

 User stories that we did the automation testing are listed below.

 - User login to the system.
-- Buyer makes payment with credit card.
+- Buyer makes payment with a credit card.
 - Buyer makes payment with online banking.
 - User searches product by name.
 - User searches products by category.